sindresorhus/df/readme.md

 Type: `string`

-Path to a [filesystem device file](https://en.wikipedia.org/wiki/Device_file).
+A path to a [filesystem device file](https://en.wikipedia.org/wiki/Device_file).
 Example: `'/dev/disk1'`.

-### df.file(path)
+### diskSpaceForFilesystemOwningPath(path)

-Returns a `Promise<Object>` with the space info for the filesystem the given file is part of.
+Returns a `Promise<object>` with the space info for the filesystem the given path is part of.

 #### path

 Type: `string`

-Path to a file on the filesystem to get the space info for.
+A path to a file/directory on the filesystem to get the space info for.